Lythom/capsule/README.md

 ## Changelog ##

+**1.10.2-1.2.0 : The Big 1.10.2 update : the modpack maker update : the StructureBlocks update

+* Tons of stuff

+**1.9.4-1.1.8 : BugFix fix **

+* Fix #9 - Enchantment "Recall" not anymore present on every item whatever the config
+* Default config now allow Recall only on capsules (see config file for more options)

 **1.9.4-1.1.7 : Compatibility fixes **

 * Fix #5 - Mod crashing when CapsuleItem.getItemStackDisplayName is called server-side

 **1.9.4-1.1.6 : Update for 1.9.4 version of forge + JEI integration + new recipe **